bipinbam/pizzaOrderProject/README.md

-The Fast Pizza Ordering App is a lightweight and responsive React application that allows users to browse a selection of pizzas and quickly place an order.
+The  Pizza Ordering App is a lightweight and responsive React application that allows users to browse a selection of pizzas and quickly place an order.
 It’s designed for simplicity and speed, perfect for small businesses or learning projects.
 Key features include:
  🧾 Dynamic Menu: Showcases different pizza options with prices.